nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a profile to the event.
+1. User requests to add multiple profiles to an event.
-2. NUScheduler adds the profile to the event and displays the updated event attendees.
+2. NUScheduler adds the profiles to the event and displays the updated event attendees.

 **Extensions**

 * 1a.
-The given event to add profile to is invalid.
+The given event index to add profiles to is invalid.

     * 1a1.
 NUScheduler shows an error message.

       Use case ends.

 * 1b.
-The given profile to add is invalid.
+One or more of the given profile indexes is invalid.

     * 1b1.
 NUScheduler shows an error message.